All Episodes

 All I know is this.

-If the president's economic plan is implemented, and that means he's already getting rid of regulation, wants to reduce regulations by 75 percent, opening up energy and opening up the Dakota pipeline and the Keystone pipeline and drilling and fracking and getting the burden off coal and the regulation and the war on coal over, when you add that to a 15 percent corporate tax rate, middle class tax cuts, you add it also to the repatriation of trillions parked over the country,
+If the president's economic plan is implemented, and that means he's already getting rid of regulation, wants to reduce regulations by 75%, opening up energy and opening up the Dakota pipeline and the Keystone pipeline and drilling and fracking and getting the burden off coal and the regulation and the war on coal over.

-Now I know it's going to take time what did it take the third year of Reagan's presidency told till we saw the impact of his tax reductions but that's going to result in massive massive economic growth based on what we supplied side conservatives believe and I don't see how it fails when you pump that much money and opportunity into into the economy.
+The third year of Reagan's presidency until we saw the impact of his tax reductions, but that's going to result in massive, massive economic growth based on what we supply-side conservatives believe.

-Yeah you know you one key point here is uh in the Reagan years where I worked in the budget the effective dates were spread out over three years.
+Yeah, you know, one key point here is in the Reagan years where I worked in the budget, the effective dates were spread out over three years.

 That was a big mistake.